opengeospatial/teamengine-integration-testing/README.md

 	./shellscript.sh -user admin -password admin123 -u http://localhost:8080/teamengine/ -f ~/repo/teamengine-integration-testing/

-* file.csv : This file contains the xml or sch file path and revision number which user wish to test.<br/>
+* test.properties : This file contains the xml or sch file path and revision number which user wish to test.<br/>

 # Configuration

-Under each folder (e.g. sos10 or gml32) there is a *file.csv*.
-These file is a csv file that contains the URL that will be tested and the version of the test.
+Under teamengine-integration-testing directory there is a *test.properties* file.
+These file is a properties file that contains the URL that will be tested and the version of the test.
 Except for:

 - gml32-POST: which you need to provide 3 arguments: GML resource file name, schematron file name and revision of the test.
-Both ML resource file and schematron file should be located under the gml32-POST directory
+Both GML resource file and schematron file should be located under the gml32-POST directory

+**Note-**

+- Before executing the this script we required the following plugins:

+	- Need to install xmllint .
+	- Import the "Property File Reader" extension into jmeter package.